S&P 500 Stock Price Prediction Using Technical, Fundamental and Text Data: Applied Models

 \subsection{Linear Regression Model}

 The linear regression model has the advantage of being both easy to interpret and easy to extend to a multivariate form.
 We used a linear model for each individual company, each sector, and for the whole set of S\&P 500 stocks.
-For each individual company, subset of sector, and whole S\&P 500 models, we used the variables return\_t, CCI, MACDH, RSI, KDJ, WR, CMF and sentiment at time t to predict return at $t+1$.
+For each of these models, we used the variables return, CCI, MACDH, RSI, KDJ, WR, CMF and sentiment at time $t$ to predict return at $t+1$.